gorango/flowcraft/docs/src/guide/testing.md

 - **Unit Test Nodes**: Test individual nodes in isolation using `InMemoryEventLogger` to verify inputs and outputs.
 - **Integration Testing**: Use `runWithTrace` for end-to-end workflow tests to ensure correct sequencing.
-- **Step-by-Step Testing**: Use `createStepper` for debugging complex workflows or when you need to assert state after each logical step.
 - **Context Access**: In node functions, use `ctx.context.get()` (async) to access workflow state.
 In middleware, use `ctx.get()` (sync or async depending on implementation).
 - **Mock External Dependencies**: In tests, mock adapters or external services to focus on workflow logic.
 - **Error Scenarios**: Simulate failures (e.g., network errors) to test error handling and retries.